abhishekbhakat/FPS_GT511C3/README.md

 This Library is modified version of The library created by Josh Hawley.
 You can find the original library that works with Arduino Uno at https://github.com/sparkfun/Fingerprint_Scanner-TTL

+The library for Arduino Uno actually uses SoftwareSerial Library to communicate with the Sensor.
+But in Atmega32U4 processor there are HardwareSerial available by the keyword Serial1 which can directly be used to communicate with the sensor.
+According to the Pin Diagram of ATmega32U4 processor Pin number 0 and 1 acts as RX and TX respectively.